tophefo/IpCamera/README.md

 **MJPEG Streaming**

+Cameras that have MJPEG abilities via HTTP (cameras with an API) can stream to openHAB with the MJPEG format with next to no CPU load and Ffmpeg does not need to be installed.
+Soon the binding will be able to create mjpeg from a rtsp source and this will require Ffmpeg to be installed and will use the Openhab CPU to create the stream.
+Ffmpeg may require you to lower the resolution to lower the CPU load down.
-Cameras that have MJPEG abilities and also an API can stream to openHAB with the MJPEG format and Ffmpeg does not need to be installed.
-The main cameras that can do this are Amcrest, Dahua, Hikvision, Foscam HD and Instar HD.
-For cameras that do not auto detect the url for mjpeg streams, you will need to enter a working url for ``STREAM_URL_OVERRIDE`` This can be skipped for the already mentioned brands but check for any special setup steps for your brand in this readme.
+The main cameras that can do mjpeg with very low CPU load are Amcrest, Dahua, Hikvision, Foscam HD and Instar HD.
+For cameras that do not auto detect the url for mjpeg streams, you will need to enter a working url for ``STREAM_URL_OVERRIDE``.
+This can be skipped for the already mentioned brands but check for any special setup steps for your brand in this readme.
 If you can not find STREAM_URL_OVERRIDE, you need to click on the pencil icon in PaperUI to edit the configuration and then scroll to the very bottom of the page and click on the SHOW MORE link.

 To request the mjpeg stream from the binding, all you need to do is use this link changing the IP to that of your Openhab server and the SERVER_PORT to match the settings in the bindings setup for that camera. ipcamera.mjpeg is not changed and stays the same for all of your cameras, it is the port that changes between multiple cameras, the rest stays the same.
 Also see the sitemap examples below.